Internet in Bulgaria: Local area networks (LANs)

 Local area network (LAN) is the most common type of Internet access in Bulgaria.
-Over 60% of the consumers use this type of access because of the high speeds and good service.
+Over 60% of consumers use this type of access because of the high speeds and good service.
 The biggest Internet service providers (ISPs) offer fiber optic access, called fiber-to-the-building (FTTB).
 This type of Internet access supports a variety of services, which are offered by most ISPs: IPTV, VoIP, and Video on demand (VOD).
 The major ISPs have networks in the following cities: Sofia, Plovdiv, Burgas, Varna, Veliko Tarnovo, Lovech, Ruse and Blagoevgrad.

 Digital subscriber lines (DSL)

 Asymmetric digital subscriber line (ADSL) technology was introduced in Bulgaria after the privatisation of the state monopoly Bulgarian Telecommunications Company (BTC) in 2004.
 Since then, availability has greatly increased and as of February 2006 it was offered in 140 towns and villages around the country.
 With the liberalisation of the telecommunications market, it is expected that other companies currently offering broadband Internet by other means will begin offering ADSL.
 At the end of 2006 the service was available to customers in 208 towns and villages.